automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Achelousaurus.md

 # Achelousaurus
-## Description: Might this have been a growth stage of Pachyrhinosaurus?
+## Might this have been a growth stage of Pachyrhinosaurus?